MashambaHack/policies/README.md

 * [Syndicate Code of Conduct](syndicate_code_of_conduct.md): MashambaHack specific Code of Conduct.
 * [Reporting Guidelines](reporting_guidelines.md): Reporting guidelines for the MashambaHack Code of Conduct.

 Questions or comments?
-Get in touch with us concerns@mashamba.co.
+Get in touch with us we.grow@mashamba.co.